Last updated on 2026-03-27

 Program overview

-The Veterinary Assistant (VTA) program is an eight-month certificate course designed to equip students with essential skills for assisting veterinary professionals.
-This program focuses on providing a comprehensive understanding of various aspects of veterinary science, including animal health, sanitation, medical terminology, and client communication.
-Students will also learn basic laboratory skills and techniques necessary for diagnosing and treating domestic animals, ensuring they are well-prepared for a career in this rewarding field.
+The Veterinary Assistant (VTA) program at Seneca Polytechnic is an eight-month certificate course designed to equip students with essential skills for assisting veterinary professionals.
+Throughout the program, students will learn about various aspects of veterinary science, including animal health, disease management, and client communication.
+The curriculum emphasizes practical skills such as laboratory techniques, animal grooming, and ethical conduct, ensuring graduates are well-prepared for a career in the veterinary field.

 Program structure

-The Veterinary Assistant program is structured to provide a thorough education over a duration of 2 semesters (8 months).
-The program is delivered in a hybrid format, combining both online and in-person learning experiences.
-Key features of the program structure include:
+The Veterinary Assistant program is structured to provide a comprehensive education over a duration of 2 semesters (8 months).
+Key features of the program include:

-• Field placement opportunity for students who meet academic requirements, allowing practical experience in a professional setting.
+- Field placement opportunity for hands-on experience in a professional setting

-• Courses designed to develop both technical and administrative skills relevant to veterinary practices.
+- Courses designed to develop both technical and administrative skills

 Featured Experiences